-Each of these points (as per your outline, if you’ve made one) should focus on a singular aspect of the topic at hand.
+Each of these points (as per your outline, if you’ve made one and you should) will focus on a singular aspect of the topic at hand.
 Break up these points under a header, and then use sub-headers to break them up further into bite-sized sub-sections as needed.
 (Just look at this blog post, for example, and note how I’ve broken up sections with headers and subheaders.)

-As much as these are stylistic choices, but at the core, they are here for improving readability also.
+As much as these are stylistic choices, they are for improving readability also.
 Your goal is to help your readers understand what point(s) you’re making and why.
 Your job is to do so in a way that allows your readers to digest the content easily.
-By breaking up content in sections (much like how books are broken up in chapters), you’re helping your readers learn better and faster and more efficiently.
+By breaking up content into sections (much like how books are broken up into chapters), you’re helping your readers learn better, faster, and more efficiently.